saguarocrypto/gatekeeper/README.md

 ```

-*Note: You must pass the `AccountInfo` for the PDA, authority, and clock into your own instruction so you can then pass them to the `invoke` function.*
+> *💡 Note: You must pass the `AccountInfo` for the PDA, authority, and clock into your own instruction so you can then pass them to the `invoke` function.*

 ### Example CPI Instruction